Addiction education pathways tool

 1. Applied Addiction Qualifications

 The qualifications approved by dapaanz can be found on their website, with any conditions that are required.
-The addiction qualification offered by the Education Providers listed below have been approved by dapaanz for full registration.
+The addiction qualifications offered by the education providers listed below have been approved by dapaanz for full registration.

 N.B.
 The qualifications which include optional problem gambling papers are marked with an asterisk *